ngernest/regexes/README.md

 # Verified Regular Expression Matching (WIP)

+## Environment setup
+- This project compiles with Coq 8.19.2 and OCaml 5.2.0.
+We recommend setting up a fresh Opam switch with these versions, and use the [coq-lsp](https://github.com/ejgallego/coq-lsp) VS Code extension (instead of VSCoq).
+- **Note**: if you are using VS Code, please open VS Code in the `coq` subdirectory (otherwise `coq-lsp` won't work properly).

 ## Coq code
 The `coq` subdirectory contains Jules' code for verified regex derivatives (see [`Regex.v`](./coq/Regex.v)).
 This file requires installing the `coq-stdpp` library: